duffylaura/team-cards/README.md

   For more information on this license, please visit [this link](https://opensource.org/licenses/MIT).

   ## Contributing

-  The following people collaborated on this project with me: N/A.
+  Laura Duffy is the only contributor of this project.

   Interested in contributing!?
 There are many ways to contribute to this project.
 Get started [here](https://github.com/duffylaura/team-cards).

   ## Tests

   Tests can be found in the tests folder.
-To run the tests enter *npm run test* in the terminal.
+There are 4 test suites and 20 tests total.
+To run the tests enter `npm run test` in the terminal.

   ## Questions